parthgoswami-github/prod/contributorblog_1/index.md

 # Contributor Blog #1: Pilot

-We have many diverse contributors here at Red Hat that help upstream communities in unconventional ways that don't require any coding or development skills.
+We have many diverse contributors in opensource that help upstream communities in unconventional ways that don't require any coding or development skills.
 Starting with a non-code contribution can help anyone overcome the sense of failure and not being good enough, and it can also serve as a springboard for our open source adventure.
 This article aims to highlight some non-code open source contributions that anyone can make right now to get started contributing.

 For this month’s edition, we talked about the Mozilla and Wikipedia with Prathamesh Chavan.